Applications8 min read

 A common way to respond to an examination report is by making legal submissions.
 This means presenting written arguments to the examiner explaining why their objection should be withdrawn.

 If the objection relates to a conflicting mark under section 44 of the Trade Marks Act (a citation), you might argue that the marks are not deceptively similar.
-This could involve comparing the visual, aural and conceptual aspects of the marks, and explaining why consumers are unlikely to be confused.
+This could involve comparing the visual, aural, and conceptual aspects of the marks, and explaining why consumers are unlikely to be confused.

 Legal submissions require a solid understanding of trade mark law and how examiners apply the relevant tests.
 A well-crafted submission can make the difference between acceptance and refusal.